ROZALIYA0206/whitepaper/technical.md

 }
 ```

-Calling the Oracle to verify price at the end of each day:
+Calling the Oracle to verify the price at the end of each day:

 ````
 pragma solidity ^0.4.20;